openstack-archive/stx-docs/doc/source/contributor/api_contribute_guide.rst

 If you do not provide this line, your submission will not link to the Storyboard's story.

-To link a bug, add the approprite lines in your commit message.
+To link a bug, add the appropriate lines in your commit message.
 Be sure to provide the actual bug numbers:

 * Closes-Bug: $bug_id